VCVRack/Rack/vst2_bin/plugins/Bogaudio/README.md

 By default, the output is hard clipped at +/-12 volts (this is a standard in Rack).
 A context menu option allows this limit to be disabled.

+#### UMIX

+A 3HP unity mixer, usable with CV (e.g. combining triggers) or audio.
+Up to 8 inputs are summed to the output.
+Saturation (soft clipping) is applied to the output at +/-12 volts; the LEVEL knob allows attenuation of the mix before the saturation is applied.

+The context (right-click) menu has an option to average, rather than sum, the inputs.

+#### MATRIX88

+An 8x8 channel matrix mixer.
+Each input can be sent with an independent level to each of the eight output mixes.

+*Note that the matri knobs are attenuvertors, and default to zero.*  That means there will be no output, regardless of the inputs, until some knobs are changed to non-zero values.

+Saturation (soft clipping) is applied to each output at +/-12 volts; the LEVEL knob allows attenuation of the mix before the saturation is applied.

+#### MUTE8

+MUTE8 provides 8 independent manual or CV-controlled mutes.
+Each channel is muted if its button is toggled on or if there is a positive voltage at its CV input.
+Otherwise the input is passed to the output.

 #### PAN

 A stereo panner with dual inputs channels.
 Each channel's panner may be controlled with a +/-5 volt CV; when CV is in use, it is attenuverted the corresponding knob.
 Output saturates (soft clips) to +/-12 volts.